 ‘And [remember] when We took a covenant from the children of Israel [stating], “Worship none but Allah; be kind to parents, relatives…”’ (2:83)

 What does ‘enjoining the ties of kinship’ mean?

-To actively maintain relationships with your relatives, riding through the peaks and troughs, and repairing those that have turned sour or become obsolete is all a part of enjoining ties of kinship.
-Starting with your immediate family and then moving further away: parents, siblings, grandparents, aunts, uncles - both maternal and paternal -, as well as cousins, are all people the Sharia dictates we are to maintain ties with.
-These are the people that we should seek to look out for, help and support - both materially and morally -, primarily before we extend our grace to others.
+To actively maintain relationships with your relatives, riding through the peaks and troughs, and repairing those that have turned sour or become obsolete is all a part of enjoining the ties of kinship.
+Starting with your immediate family and then moving further away: your parents, siblings, grandparents, aunts, uncles - both maternal and paternal -, as well as cousins, are all people the Shariah dictates we are to maintain ties with.
+These are the people that we should primarily seek to look out for, help and support - both materially and morally -, before we extend our grace to others.